Shreerekha/RepData_PeerAssessment1/PA1_template.md

    mediantotdailystep <-median(totalsteps$sumsteps)
 ```

-The mean of the total steps each day is 10766.19
+The mean of the total steps in a day is 10766.19

-The median of the total steps each day is 10765
+The median of the total steps in a day is 10765

 ## Average Daily Pattern for each 5 minute interval